The Health and Medical Dimensions of Social Isolation and Loneliness in Older Adults

 - Explore how social isolation and loneliness affect health care access and utilization.

-- Opportunities and strategies for the identification of, prevention of, and interventions for social isolation and loneliness that can be incorporated into clinical environments that may include: social and environmental programs;the education of healthcare professionals; tools and methodologies that can be used in clinical settings; and public awareness.
+- Opportunities and strategies for the identification of, prevention of, and interventions for social isolation and loneliness that can be incorporated into health care environments that may include: social and environmental programs; the education of healthcare professionals; tools and methodologies that can be used by health care practitioners; and public awareness.

 - Current financing for social isolation and loneliness interventions and future opportunities.